Procedure for the submission of Theses for Examination (PHD, PhDFA, MPhil, LLM (Research)

 Unsuccessful submissions should be returned to the candidate after completion of the examination process.

-Bars on Access (Hard copy)
+Bars on Access

 The University expects that research work accepted for a higher degree shall be openly available, and subject to no security classification or restriction of access.

-Nevertheless, in cases where there is an overriding need for a restriction of copying or access (for example where sponsored research has resulted in a thesis which contains commercially-sensitive information) the University may, on the special recommendation of a Department/Faculty, place a bar on photocopying of and/or access to a thesis for a specified period (normally three years in the first instance).
+Nevertheless, in cases where there is an overriding need for a restriction of copying or access (for example where sponsored research has resulted in a thesis which contains commercially-sensitive information) the University may, on the special recommendation of a Department, place a bar on photocopying of and/or access to a thesis for a specified period (normally three years in the first instance).
 It is the responsibility of your supervisor to make an application to the Department for a bar to be sought as soon as is reasonably practicable.
 Ideally the Department will be able to forward a recommendation that a bar be applied to the University at the outset of your candidature.

 Please note that, in the event that a bar on photocopying and/or access is granted by the University, the signed statement to be included with each copy of the thesis submitted should indicate that the thesis may be made openly available after the expiry of the bar on access.

-Normally, the title and summary of the thesis will be made available
+Normally, the title and summary of the thesis will be made available.

 -